NishantSuhag02/CHURN-Prediction-of-a-Bank/README.md

-# CHURN-Prediction-of-a-Bank
+# CHURN Prediction of a Bank

-Leveraging the power of TensorFlow/Keras in Python, I meticulously constructed and fine-tuned a sophisticated ANN model to effectively predict customer churn.
+Leveraging the power of Keras in Python, I meticulously constructed and fine-tuned a sophisticated ANN model to effectively predict customer churn.
 Through iterative model development and optimization, I achieved remarkable accuracy in forecasting churn events, enabling the business to proactively address potential customer attrition.

 # Data Collection:
 Gathered comprehensive customer data, including transaction history, engagement metrics, and demographic information.